Where to Stay in Helsinki First Time: 8 Best Areas

 Where should I stay in Helsinki for the first time?

-Kluuvi- City Center is the best area to stay in Helsinki for first-timers due to its close proximity to famous tourist attractions and a wide choice of accommodation.
-If you stay here, you will be located in the middle of action, within walking distance to sights, as well as many restaurants, bars, and shops.
+Kluuvi is the best area to stay in Helsinki for first-timers due to its central location with easy access to other parts of the city.
+If you stay here, you will be located in the middle of action, within walking distance to sights, restaurants, bars, and shops.

 What are the best areas to stay in Helsinki?